Noahlopez0518/B-J-Dashboard/README.md

 Open in **Excel Desktop** for full interactivity, including PivotTables, slicers, and macros.

 ### 📂 Project Files
-- Dashboard: Interactive Excel dashboards with PivotTables, slicers, and charts visualizing revenue, profitability, and sales trends.
+- **Dashboard**: Interactive Excel dashboards with PivotTables, slicers, and charts visualizing revenue, profitability, and sales trends.
-- Data: Raw sales data (e.g., B&J Biscuit Dataset.xlsx) used for all analyses.
+- **Data**: Raw sales data (e.g., B&J Biscuit Dataset.xlsx) used for all analyses.
-- Documentation: Project requirements, methodology explanations, and additional documentation.
+- **Documentation**: Project requirements, methodology explanations, and additional documentation.
-- Images: Screenshots of dashboards, analysis tables, and detailed reports used for README visualization.
+- **Images**: Screenshots of dashboards, analysis tables, and detailed reports used for README visualization.
-- SQL: SQL queries used to clean, transform, and prepare raw sales data for analysis.
+- **SQL**: Contains all SQL queries used for cleaning, aggregating, and analyzing raw sales data.
+These queries not only supported the creation of dashboards and detailed reports but also calculated key totals and numbers such as revenue, COGS, profit, quantity sold, and profit margins.